-Instead, the media are focusing on quotes from the university’s press release, which took one piece of information out of the study’s context and has news organizations jumping to the conclusion that the use of baby wipes actually cause food allergy.
+Instead, the media have focused on quotes from the university’s press release, which took one piece of information out of the study’s context and has news organizations jumping to the conclusion that the use of baby wipes actually cause food allergy.

-“Baby Wet Wipes ‘Cause Food Allergy,’ New Study Warns,” writes The Telegraph, while Tech Times says “Food Allergies in Children Are Being Caused by Baby Wipes Due to Skin Exposure.”
+“Baby Wet Wipes ‘Cause Food Allergy,’ New Study Warns,” wrote The Telegraph, while Tech Times said “Food Allergies in Children Are Being Caused by Baby Wipes Due to Skin Exposure.”
 Those headlines, and numerous others, published since the release of the study on April 6, are misleading.

 To help understand the important takeaways of the study and to debunk what’s not backed by science, Allergic Living spoke to New York allergist Dr. Scott Sicherer and the study’s lead author Joan Cook-Mills.

 For the study, Cook-Mills and colleagues mimicked skin barrier mutations in mice.
 Much like infants with eczema, the animals developed dry, itchy skin after a few months of being born.
 When the mice were exposed to just peanut, there was no allergic reaction.

 But after exposing the animals to soap (through baby wipes), dust and food allergens, the mice experienced symptoms of anaphylaxis when they were fed egg or peanut.
 The authors concluded that the combination of genetics that influence the onset of eczema (atopic dermatitis) along with exposure to environmental allergens and food allergens could lead to the development of food allergy.